spartaglobal/docker_playground/environments/databases/sql_northwind/README.md

 # Supporting Resources

-## SQL operations studio guide
+## Azure Data Studio guide
-You will be able to find documentation on how to use SQL Operations Studio [here](https://docs.microsoft.com/en-us/sql/sql-operations-studio/tutorial-sql-editor?view=sql-server-2017).
+You will be able to find documentation on how to use Azure Data Studio [here](https://docs.microsoft.com/en-us/sql/sql-operations-studio/tutorial-sql-editor).

 ## W3C schools examples

-A very useful guide for Learning SQL can be found [here](https://www.w3schools.com/sql/).
+A very useful guide for Learning SQL that directly relates to the Northwind database can be found [here](https://www.w3schools.com/sql/).

-### In case of any errors

-In case of any errors on Mac (f.e. error code 40 when connecting container to Azure Data Studio) please make sure, that the docker version is downloaded from [here](https://www.docker.com/products/docker-desktop) - log in/create user account and then download Docker Desktop to ensure full compatibility between Azure and docker container.